 They have what are possibly the best ribs we have ever eaten, and trust us, we have eaten plenty of ribs!
 Each rib is super tender and falls of the bone – and with the sauces provided, we all were simply in heaven.
 We made full use of the big paper towels at each table.
 The portions are huge too, so you might be taking some ribs home with you to enjoy later.

 The fries are simply awesome.
 Even the beans were extremely good.
 Corn on the cob and a corn muffin come with dinners, which was also very tasty.
+We liked the corn muffin so much that we ordered a box to take home for a very reasonable price.
 We tried the jalapeno Mac and Cheese (not sure how we had the room for it) and liked it a lot.
 The BBQ chicken is an excellent choice for variety and very juicy.
 Sausage is served with a very flavorful mustard relish and was a big hit too.
 Dessert was a bit limited, but we really did not have any room left for it.
 Head on over to Famous Dave’s and you won’t be disappointed!

 11011 West Charleston Blvd, Las Vegas, NV 89135

 It isn’t too often that our panel will review a restaurant that is outside of Las Vegas .
 Since Lucille’s Smokehouse is only a fifteen minute drive and so many good things have been said about the place we decided to go there.
-Lucille’s is located in Henderson , NV which actually has a few interesting places to visit, if you are in to such things as a chocolate factory.
+Lucille’s is located in Henderson which actually has a few interesting places to visit, such as a huge chocolate factory.